guzjo/nf-rnaseq_test/README.md

 # nf-rnaseq_test
-Basic nextflow pipeline to run quality control with fastqc, sequence trimming with trimmomatic and alignment with STAR/Salmon
+Basic nextflow pipeline to run RNA-Seq alignment with STAR and obtain matrix counts with featureCounts

 ## Developed by IRD and JGL